 The data in Table 1 can be interpreted as a complete graph with nodes for places and edges for distance between each pair of places.
 Ignoring the weightings of the edges, perform a depth-first traversal and a breadth-first traversal on G starting at the node that represents Place 1.
 Compare the results of the traversals.
 Then contrast such results with those found in 1.2 and discuss your findings.

-Assuming each entry in Table 1 specifies the distance of the road connecting each pair of places, find the shortest path that connects places 3 and 6, and the path length.
+Based on the graph described in Q1.2, find the shortest path that connects places 3 and 6, and the path length.

 Once again, let us assume each entry in Table 1 specifies the distance of the road connecting each pair of places.
 A company wants to set up a new warehouse in one of the places such that there will be one delivery from the warehouse to each other place at the same time by different trucks every day.
 The delivery cost is proportional to the distance travelled.